jhgoodwin/triangle-devops-2019-11-06/Docker101.md

 ---

+## Attendee Intentions

+At this time, want to ask each person what they hoped this talk would cover.

+---

 ## Agenda

-- Attendee Intentions
+- Demo
 - Motivation
-- Docker in 60 seconds
+- Docker brief overview
-- Demo
 - Decomposition of Demo
 - Bonus - Understanding Layers
 - Q&A